 This project is dedicated to using computational simulations to understand the impact of organic additives in zeolite catalysed alcohol dehydration, under the supervision of Dr Andrew Logsdail (Cardiff) and Dr Gregory Price (BP).

 The project will use a combination of static and dynamic first principles density functional theory (DFT) simulations to investigate molecular diffusivity in the zeolite catalysts, and the subsequent formation from ethanol of ethylene, diethyl ether, ethane and acetaldehyde.
-Experience with performing modelling simulations, and with programming in Python, are desirable, though not essential as full training will be provided for suitable candidates.
-Candidates should have a demonstratable interest in theoretical or computational chemistry, heterogeneous catalysis, molecular physics, or closely-related topics.
+Experience with performing modelling simulations and programming are desirable but not essential, as full training will be provided for suitable candidates.
+Candidates should have a demonstratable interest in theoretical or computational chemistry, heterogeneous catalysis, molecular or solid-state physics, materials science, or closely related topics.

 Candidates should hold or expect to gain a first class degree or a good 2.1 and/or an appropriate Master’s level qualification (or their equivalent).

 Applicants whose first language is not English will be required to demonstrate proficiency in the English language (IELTS 6.5 or equivalent) English language requirements for postgraduate students - Study - Cardiff University